nekeal/ansible-role-docker-app/README.md

     docker_api_verison_default: auto
     docker_timeout_default: 60

 Define common vars used by `docker_image` and `docker_container` modules.
-You can set almost all default variables used by docker images and containers.For example you don't want to specify `state` of docker container for each container, so you can set `docker_state_default` variable which will be used by each item in `docker_containers` list.
+You can set almost all default variables used by docker images and containers.
+For example you don't want to specify `state` of docker container for each container, so you can set `docker_state_default` variable which will be used by each item in `docker_containers` list.

     docker_registry_state: present
     docker_registry_username: user